How to Measure and Manage Citation Drift in AI Search

 How to Manage Citation Drift to Improve Brand Visibility

 Managing drift isn’t about eliminating volatility, it’s about reducing negative swings and strengthening your brand’s resilience so you remain visible as answer engines rotate sources.
+The goal is to reduce negative citation drift, not eliminate volatility entirely.

 1. Build Topical Depth